 - A powerful solution for post-silicon validation aimed at finding intricate bugs that may occur in complex multi-processing scenarios or under advanced memory management constraints, such as transactional memories.

-Our primary customer is IBM Systems, the organization within IBM responsible for designing and verifying IBM’s POWER® and Mainframe Processors.
-Nevertheless, many of our tools are generic and are used by external customers as well.
+Our primary customers within IBM are IBM Systems and Global Business Services, but many of our tools are generic and are used by external customers, as well.

-The technologies developed in our department received multiple IBM awards.
+The technologies developed in our department have received multiple IBM awards.
 Our overall contribution to IBM hardware was awarded an IBM Research Extraordinary Accomplishment, the highest rank for technical accomplishment awarded by IBM Research.
 Our CTD technology was awarded an IBM Corporate Award, the highest award granted by IBM corporate.

 In our ongoing endeavor to develop the next generation of verification tools and capabilities that can meet the increasing needs of our customers, we are exploring additional exciting directions.
 Among these we are:

 - Harnessing analytics to provide insights on Big Data collected during the verification/testing process.

 - Developing techniques to help verify that a given design meets its performance requirements.

 - Developing technology and methodology to assess the quality of successful machine learning solutions.